-Over the last few years, our country, which has always been very attached to using cash, has seen a real boom in digital payments and especially in apps: more secure, more convenient and faster.
+Over the last few years, Italy, which has always been very attached to using cash, has seen a real boom in digital payments and especially in apps: more secure, more convenient and faster.

 Even though Italy is among the most developed countries in the world, the payments sector is still facing a deep-rooted reluctance to adopt advanced payment methods and instruments.
 In fact, historically, the use of cash has been the predominant method of payment: according to the Bank of Italy’s most recent report, “L’utilizzo del contante in Italia” (The Use of Cash in Italy), published in 2019 with data pertaining to 2016, over 85% of shop transactions are made in cash.